charleskcoffie-a11y/GMCT-Management-System/README.md

 1. Clone the empty repository to your machine: `git clone https://github.com/<your-username>/<repository-name>.git`
 2. Copy this project into the cloned folder, run `npm install`, and verify it builds locally with `npm run build`.
 3. Commit all files (except `dist/`) and push them to the `main` branch.

+**Option C – Use a pull request workflow**

+1. Create a feature branch from `main` (for example, `git checkout -b feature/update-dashboard`).
+2. Commit your changes to that branch and push it to GitHub.
+3. Open a pull request targeting `main` and review the diffs as usual.
+4. Once the pull request is merged, the merge commit lands on `main` and automatically triggers the GitHub Actions deployment workflow—no extra manual steps required.

 ### Step 3.3: Enable GitHub Pages